kailash-manasarovar/statement/docs/timeline/2023/september.md

 - One afternoon, I'm walking back along the beach and there's a group of young men sitting on chairs.
 The couple I've just mentioned is with them.
 - As I walk past, the young men start making sexual moaning noises and touching themselves on their chests.

+### The man in the Alhambra pic

+- A couple of time while I'm stalked up and down the beach at Las Marinas this month I see the very same man from the [July pics](july.md#the-guy-at-the-alhambra) with a woman.

 ## Smurf cat

 - I go to the beach dressed pretty much like Smurf Cat, a meme that appears on my Jack Chardwood twitter account.